Wednesday, January 31, 2007

-Long ago, I sat on our couch in our yellow California house while watching a 6-year-old Naomi singing softly to ten or more stuffed lions and cats and dogs spread all over the living room carpet.
-I remember hearing a voice inside my head whisper, "Look up from your book... see Naomi as she is and memorize her... for she will not always be six.
-Someday she'll be far away, grown-up... so memorize her just as she is in this moment so you will have something to keep."
+Long ago, I sat on our couch in our yellow California house while watching a 6-year-old Naomi singing softly to ten or more stuffed lions, cats and dogs spread over the living room carpet.
+I remember hearing a voice whisper, "Look up from your book, see Naomi as she is and memorize her.
+She'll not always be six.
+Someday she'll be far away, grown-up,so memorize her just as she is in this moment so you'll have a picture memory to keep."

 The happiest parents I know?
 The ones who allow their adult children to live their own lives and breathe and act and make decisions as adults.